 In rare situations, we may also direct you to additional boards or commissions for review and recommendation or approval.
 The most common such review is from the Design Review Committee.
-The Design Review Committee is a three-person citizen group that verifies exterior design elements are in compliance for buildings and structures in the Central Business District (B-C) and the Business Neighborhood (B-N).
-These zoning districts cover the downtown and adjacent areas.
+The Design Review Committee is a three-person citizen group that verifies exterior design elements are in compliance for buildings and structures in the Central Business District (B-C).
+The B-C Zoning district covers the area surrounding downtown.
 If necessary, their review and either recommendation or approval takes place before the Planning Commission for consideration.